Hello, I'm Rui Liu

 CAML: Collaborative Auxiliary Modality Learning for Multi-Agent Systems

-A novel multi-agent multi-modality framework that enables agents to collaborate and share multimodal data during training while allowing inference with reduced modalities per agent during testing.
+A multi-modal multi-agent framework that enables agents to collaborate and share multimodal data during training while allowing inference with reduced modalities during testing, which is especially beneficial for deployment in resource-constrained environments.

 MMCD: Multi-Modal Collaborative Decision-Making for Connected Autonomy with Knowledge Distillation